 Step 2: Deliver your Content

 Record your lecture via screen recording or webcam through NYU Stream and post to your course site.
 With NYU Stream, you can take advantage of other features, such as automatic captioning to meet accessibility standards.

 Learn more: NYU Stream

 Upload course documents and link to multimedia materials to your NYU Brightspace course site or NYU Drive, and send a message via an announcement to your students.

 NYU Zoom offers the best experience for face-to-face online interaction with your students.
 It includes the ability to share your screen and collaborate in real-time via a digital whiteboard.
-You can also choose to enable Zoom's recording feature to reference in later course discussions.
+You can also choose to enable Zoom's recording and sharing feature to reference in later course discussions.
 Please note: It is important to publish required real-time lectures in advance to your students, at the time your course has been scheduled by the Registrar.

 To ensure that your network connection functions efficiently, NYU recommends opening and testing Zoom before starting a real-time lecture.

 Creating Groups in NYU Brightspace

 You can use groups to organize users’ work on projects and assignments, or you can create special work areas for users with different learning needs.